MEET THE FARMERS

 On the Farm:

-We are open Friday from 10 am - 4 pm.
+We are open Thursdays and Fridays from noon to 4 pm.

 AT THE FARM

-Between full-time jobs and lots of kids to run around, we find it easier to hear from you - when would you like to pick up? - and set up a time.
-Mondays, Tuesdays, Wednesdays and Fridays are usually do-able. (firstname.lastname@example.org)
+Between full-time jobs and lots of kids to run around, we find it easier to hear from you - when would you like to pick up? - and set up a time. (firstname.lastname@example.org)

 Please understand that if you visit the farm, you visit our home and our family.
 Therefore, we ask that you schedule a time rather than a suprise visit, or you may be suprised to find us weeding in our pajamas (which might scar you for life!)